temach/reports/FIA-Lab-3.1-DNS1.md

 ;; Received 96 bytes from 62.210.16.8#53(ns2.os3.su) in 66 ms
 ```

-And we just do the query for the A record:
+And we just do an unsuccessful query for the A record:
 ```
 $ dig std9.os3.su +trace +nodnssec